Red flag law

-In the United States, a red flag law is a gun violence prevention law that permits a state court to order the temporary removal of firearms from a person who they believe may present a danger to others or themselves.
+In the United States, a red flag law (named after the idiom red flag meaning "warning sign"), also known as a risk-based gun removal law, is a gun law that permits a state court to order the temporary seizure of firearms (and other items regarded as dangerous weapons, in some states) from a person who they believe may present a danger.
 A judge makes the determination to issue the order based on statements and actions made by the gun owner in question.
 Refusal to comply with the order is punishable as a criminal offense.
 After a set time, the guns are returned to the person from whom they were seized unless another court hearing extends the period of confiscation.

-Orders issued under "red flag" laws, also called risk-based gun removal laws, are known by several names, including Extreme Risk Protection Orders (ERPOs) (in Colorado, Maryland, Oregon, Rhode Island, Vermont and Washington); Extreme Risk Firearm Protection Orders (ERFPO) (in New Mexico); Risk Protection Orders (in Florida); Gun Violence Restraining Orders (GVROs) (in California); Emergency Substantial Risk Orders (ESROs) (in Virginia); risk warrants (in Connecticut); and Proceedings for the Seizure and Retention of a Firearm (in Indiana).
-As of 2021, 19 states and the District of Columbia have enacted some form of red-flag law.
+As of May 2023, 21 states and the District of Columbia have enacted some form of red-flag law.
 The specifics of the laws, and the degree to which they are utilized, vary from state to state.
+Names vary by state, and include Extreme Risk Protection Orders (ERPOs, in Colorado, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New York, Oregon, Rhode Island, Vermont, Washington, and the District of Columbia); Extreme Risk Firearm Protection Orders (ERFPOs, in New Mexico); Emergency Substantial Risk Orders (ESROs, in Virginia); Firearm Restraining Orders (FROs, in Illinois); Gun Violence Protective Orders (GVPOs, in Hawaii); Gun Violence Restraining Orders (GVROs, in California); Lethal Violence Protective Orders (LVPOs, in Delaware), Risk Protection Orders (RPOs, in Florida); Risk Warrants (in Connecticut); and Proceedings for the Seizure and Retention of a Firearm (in Indiana).